-The Physics A Level course encompasses the study of the universe, from the largest galaxies to the smallest subatomic particles.
-You will be studying how the laws of energy and matter combine with the fundamental forces of nature.
-A Physics course will teach you to be a problem solver and a creative and analytical thinker.
-Physics can open doors to a variety of careers in areas as wide ranging as astronomy, law, finance, engineering, medicine, journalism, biology or computer science.
+The Physics International A Level (IAL Physics) course follows a modular pathway, comprised of 6 Units in total: 3 Units taught in Year 12 and 3 Units taught in Yr13.
+This course will teach you how to be a problem solver, and a creative and analytical thinker.
+Physics can open doors to a variety of careers in areas as wide ranging as astronomy, law, finance, engineering, medicine, journalism, biology or computer science, to name a few.